xcart/xcart-docs/_pages/kb_en/modules/x-payments_subscriptions/getting_started_with_x-payments_subscriptions.md

 1. Ensure that your X-Cart store is connected to X-Payments using the addon X-Payments v1.x-3.x Connector.
 Make sure that you have at least one payment method with tokenization support configured for your store.
 (You should be able to find this method in your X-Cart store's Admin area).
 Also ensure that this payment method has the "Save cards" option enabled in its settings.
     *   {% link "X-Payments v1.x-3.x Connector" ref_NaZh0d1b %}

-2. Ensure that your system meets the addon system requirements, then install and enable the addon.
+2. Ensure that your system meets the system requirements for the addon  X-Payments subscriptions, then install and enable the addon.
     *   {% link "X-Payments Subscriptions: System Requirements and Installation" ref_ou6SkGQn %}

 3. Configure automated execution of periodic tasks for X-Payments subscriptions (required for correct operation of the addon).